 - Athabasca Glacier - Situated about halfway between Jasper and Banff on the Icefields Parkway, the Athabasca Glacier is a route highlight and one of the most accessible glaciers in the world.

-You can enjoy views from the Columbia Icefield Discovery Centre or book a Columbia Icefield Adventure Tour, which takes you onto the glacier in an Ice Explorer, a giant all-terrain vehicle.
+You can enjoy the views from the Columbia Icefield Discovery Centre or book a Columbia Icefield Adventure Tour, which takes you onto the glacier in an Ice Explorer, a giant all-terrain vehicle.

 - Columbia Icefield Discovery Centre - The Athabasca Glacier is one of the outflows from the larger Columbia Icefield and is one of the most accessible glaciers in the world.
 You can drive right to the glacier’s toe, observing markers showing its retreat over more than a century.

 The Columbia Icefield Discovery Centre is where you can book the Columbia Icefield Adventure Tour, which takes you onto the glacier in an Ice Explorer, a giant all-terrain vehicle.
 This ticket also includes a separate bus to a glass-bottomed SkyWalk over a canyon, requiring at least 3 hours for the combined experience.
-If short on time, you can book the SkyWalk alone.
+If short on time, you can book the SkyWalk separately.

 - Sunwapta Falls and Canyon - Sunwapta boasts one of the prettiest settings among the many impressive waterfalls of the Canadian Rockies.
-Outstanding viewpoints are accessible within a minute of the car park.
+Outstanding viewpoints are accessible within just a minute of the car park.

 Those with more energy will enjoy exploring the 3km loop trail that delves into peaceful pools lower in the canyon, easily completed in an hour.